 Informal is where men would be wearing suits so it’s most appropriate for ladies to dress similarly, but with skirts and no ties.
 Simple dresses are also quite appropriate, as are dresses that are more elaborate but in a more trendy way.

 Once again, there’s something that shouldn’t pass this level.
 This time it’s separate skirts and tops.
 If you’re trying to go beyond informal then you need to wear a dress.

 Just like for men, semi-formal and formal attire for ladies is more uniform, but for ladies the difference between daytime and evening is more pronounced.
 The best thing for daytime semi-formal is a cocktail dress with about a knee length skirt.
 For evening semi-formal and daytime formal, an ankle length evening gown is best, and for the evening you should transition to a floor length ball gown.
 If you’re wondering what the difference is, go back to the section on fit and that’s a simple version.
 Just remember that added accents and better materials make a dress more formal.

 Another difference between men’s and ladies’ formalwear is that ladies should wear more elaborate attire to dress more formally.
 It’s also a good idea to wear gloves, even indoors, with more formal attire but you can put together a nice semi-formal or daytime formal outfit with them.

 Jewellery & Accessories

 For the most part less is more when it comes to accessories, but it’s not quite that simple.
 When you want to dress more formal you should go a little bit further with jewellery than you normally would.
-Also, you want to reserve the elaborate and rough material purses should be reserved for your more casual outfits, and you may want to consider leaving your everyday carry up to your man for more formal occasions.
+Also, you want to reserve the elaborate and rough material purses for your more casual outfits, and you may want to consider leaving your everyday carry up to your man for more formal occasions.